sandrosage/Printer_3D_Predictive_Maintenence/README.md

 ```

 The input shape means that 5000 Samples are fed into the network at once.
 This process imitates Windowing.
 After the training and validation process, the model is evaluated with a validation accuracy of ```val_accuracy: 0.9853``.

+# Plateau method with Scikit-Learn
+In this section, the presented plateau method is used for generating the training and testing datasets.
+There are two options:

+- tolerance range
+- plateau size

+The tolerance range offers the possibility of using a tolerance value up to which all data points are counted.
+So you first calculate the maximum and then consider all data points in the range down to the tolerance value.
+The tolerance range is set to ``tolerance=10`` mA, but it can be specified in the function ```python only_max(df, tolerance)```.